Vodafone Idea makes $7 billion loss after provisions for government dues

-NEW DELHI (Reuters) - Indian mobile carrier Vodafone Idea on Thursday reported the biggest quarterly loss in India’s corporate history after making provisions for outstanding government dues.
+NEW DELHI (Reuters) - Vodafone Idea (VODA.NS) on Thursday reported the biggest quarterly loss in India’s corporate history after making provisions for outstanding government dues.

-Vodafone Idea, made up of the local unit of Vodafone Group Plc and billionaire Kumar Mangalam Birla’s Idea Cellular, reported a consolidated net loss of 509 billion rupees ($7.13 billion) in the second quarter to September.
+Vodafone Idea, made up of the local unit of Vodafone Group Plc (VOD.L) and billionaire Kumar Mangalam Birla’s Idea Cellular, reported a consolidated net loss of 509 billion rupees ($7.13 billion) in the second quarter to September.

-The company took a charge of 256.78 billion rupees for the quarter after India’s Supreme Court last month upheld a demand by the telecoms department that wireless carriers pay 920 billion rupees in overdue levies and interest.
+The company took a charge of 256.78 billion rupees for the quarter after the Supreme Court last month upheld a demand by the telecoms department that wireless carriers pay 920 billion rupees in overdue levies and interest.

-Vodafone Idea and rival Bharti Airtel, two of India’s three main mobile carriers, will have to pay a bulk of this state demand.
+Vodafone Idea and rival Bharti Airtel (BRTI.NS), two of India’s three main mobile carriers, will have to pay a bulk of this state demand.

 Bharti Airtel on Thursday reported a consolidated net loss of 230.45 billion rupees ($3.23 billion) in three months to September.